-Thyroid disorders Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
-The two halves (lobes) of the gland are connected... read more may be present before women become pregnant, or they may develop during pregnancy.
+Thyroid disorders Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that is located just under the skin in the neck.
+The two halves (lobes) of the gland are connected in the middle... read more may be present before women become pregnant, or they may develop during pregnancy.
 Being pregnant does not change the symptoms of thyroid disorders.
-How the fetus is affected depends on which thyroid disorder is present and which drugs are used for treatment.
+How the fetus is affected depends on which thyroid disorder is present and which medications are used for treatment.
 But generally, the following are risks:

-With an overactive thyroid gland (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
-Graves disease is the most common cause of hyperthyroidism... read more ) if untreated: Slow or less-than-expected growth in the fetus Small-for-Gestational-Age (SGA) Newborn A newborn who weighs less than 90% of newborns of the same gestational age at birth (below the 10th percentile) is considered small for gestational age.
+Untreated overactive thyroid gland (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
+Graves disease is the most common cause of hyperthyroidism... read more ): Slow or less-than-expected growth in the fetus Small-for-Gestational-Age (SGA) Newborns A newborn who weighs less than 90% of newborns of the same gestational age at birth (below the 10th percentile) is considered small for gestational age.
 Newborns may be small because their parents... read more , preeclampsia Preeclampsia and Eclampsia Preeclampsia is new high blood pressure or worsening of existing high blood pressure that is accompanied by excess protein in the urine and that develops after the 20th week of pregnancy.
 Eclampsia... read more (a type of high blood pressure that occurs during pregnancy), and stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
-Pregnancy complications are problems that occur only during pregnancy.
-They may affect the woman, the fetus, or both and may occur... read more
+Stillbirth may result from a problem in the woman, placenta, or fetus.
+Doctors do blood tests to try to identify the cause of a stillbirth... read more

-With an underactive thyroid gland (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
-Facial expressions become dull, the voice... read more ) if untreated: Impaired intellectual development in children and miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more
+Untreated underactive thyroid gland (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
+Facial expressions become dull, the voice... read more ): Impaired intellectual development in children and miscarriage Miscarriage A miscarriage is a pregnancy loss before 20 weeks of pregnancy.
+Miscarriages are very common, especially early in pregnancy.
+Most of the time, the cause of a miscarriage is unknown, but it may... read more

 The most common causes of hypothyroidism in pregnant women are